Ovie Oghoufo

 Ovie Peace Oghoufo (born March 27, 2000) is an American professional football defensive end.
 He played college football for the Notre Dame Fighting Irish, Texas Longhorns, and LSU Tigers before being signed by the Giants as an undrafted free agent.

-Early life and high school
+Early life

 Oghoufo attended high school at Harrison in Farmington Hills, Michigan.
 During Oghoufo's sophomore season, he tallied 66 tackles with 19 being for a loss, eight sacks, and three forced fumbles.
 In Oghoufo's first game as he senior, he totaled ten tackles as well as bringing in five receptions for 59 yards.
 In Oghoufo's senior season, he made 32 receptions for 508 yards and five TDs while also having 56 tackles and seven sacks.
 Coming out of high school, Oghoufo held offers from schools such as Notre Dame, Michigan, Michigan State, Boston College, and Kentucky.
 Oghoufo ultimately decided to commit to play for the Notre Dame Fighting Irish.